ICT115/haiway_ide/README.md

-a draft ide for haiway rtos.
+a draft ide running on django server for haiway rtos.